-Kay did her initial Massage Therapy Training in Atlanta.
+I did my initial Massage Therapy Training in Atlanta.
 It was a 1250 hour course, taught apprenticeship style.
-She spent her first five years in practice working with an honest-to-god adjusting osteopath and an orthopedic surgeon inside an orthopedic surgery group.
-It was an incredible experience and really expanded her education in both knowledge and application.
-She treated a lot of people with unexplained chronic pain.
+I spent my first five years in practice working with an honest-to-god adjusting osteopath and an orthopedic surgeon inside an orthopedic surgery group.
+It was an incredible experience and really expanded my education in both knowledge and application.
+I treated a lot of people with unexplained chronic pain.
 People who hurt, all the time, often without any apparent physical cause.
-No apparent pathology, nothing she (or the doctors) could trace.
-Traditional medical tests often came up negative or inconclusive, and thus she began a long journey of discovery.
+No apparent pathology, nothing I (or the doctors) could trace.
+Traditional medical tests often came up negative or inconclusive, and thus I began a long journey of discovery.

 Many types of pain, including chronic pain, are in fact muscular in origin, or are triggered by commonly overlooked, and easily treatable influences.